-Santa Barbara City College student Elliot Rodger killed six people Friday night in Isla Vista, including three victims he stabbed to death inside his apartment and another three he shot to death during a 10-minute shooting spree that ran through 10 different locations with a total of 12 crime scenes between them.
+Santa Barbara City College student Elliot Rodger killed six people Friday night in Isla Vista, including three victims he stabbed to death inside his apartment and another three he shot to death during a 10-minute shooting spree that ran through 12 crime scenes.

 County Sheriff Bill Brown has confirmed the identities of three victims at a press conference on Saturday, all of whom were UCSB students, including fourth-year student Katie Cooper, first-year student Veronika Weiss and second-year student Christopher Ross Michael-Martinez.
 All three were killed from gunshot wounds.
 The identities of the stabbing victims have not been released.

 Trauma Director for the Cottage Health System Stephen Kaminsky said there was a total of 13 injured people, with seven patients remaining in Santa Barbara Cottage Hospital, two suffering from serious injuries.
 Four have been treated and released from Goleta Valley College Hospital.